Lucazanoni/analysis-of-filter-press-analogic-variables/README.md

 During the phase 3 ot the process of filtration, the filter press is in a situation of approximately constant pressure.
 In this condition, theory said that the time of alimentation t and the volume pumped V are in a specific relation: the ratio t/V vs. V should be in a linear relation (for a detaied physical explanation press [here](https://core.ac.uk/reader/48625383) ).
 This is no true in the the first data analyzed, where there is a change of slope in the data analyzed, so there are some functions to analyze and plot the behaviour of this curve.

 ![figure_3](https://user-images.githubusercontent.com/48355728/162017792-a0e6e50b-3e6e-44b2-ba3c-13dd6f6a794f.png)

+## Structure of this Project

+In the file tirocinio.py there are all the functions.
+First of all there is the need to call the function **change_global_names** to define the names of the analog variables in the dataframe.
+Then the